cxhernandez/cxhernandez.com/_posts/2015-04-04-fah-kartography.markdown

 {% endhighlight %}

-Feel free to modify the `<style>` section to suit your aesthetics, as well as trying out the different clustering methods (none, `kmeans`, and `noverlap`) for the bubble map.
-Once you're done, the code can then be saved into an `.html` file and viewed in a web browser to produce something like this:
+You can modify the `<style>` section to suit your aesthetics, as well as trying out the different clustering methods (none, `kmeans`, and `noverlap`) for the bubble map.
+Once you're happy, the code can then be saved into an `.html` file and viewed in a web browser to produce something like this:

 <br/>